whoislewys/mood_mobile/README.md

 # Setup

 First setup your react-native platform.
-Start with iOS - it's easier to set up.

 ### Android
 Follow the official [Facebook] (https://facebook.github.io/react-native/docs/0.58/getting-started.html) doc.
 Make sure you use `Google APIs Intel x86 Atom System Image` for your simulator for 0.58.